CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/processing/ST_VORONOILINES.md

 * `points`: `ARRAY` array of points in GeoJSON format casted to STRING.
 * `bbox` (optional): `ARRAY` clipping bounding box.
 By default the [-180,-85,180,85] bbox will be used.

+Due to technical limitations of the underlying libraries used, the input points' coordinates are truncated to 5 decimal places in order to avoid problems that happen with close but distinct input points.
+This limits the precision of the results and can alter slightly the position of the resulting lines (about 1 meter).
+This can also result in some points being merged together, so that fewer lines than input points may result.

 **Return type**

 `ARRAY`